Estimation procedure for HAL, the Highly Adaptive Lasso

 no extrapolation.

-indicating whether or not to return
+A logical indicating whether or not to return

-fit object of the lasso model.
+the glmnet fit object of the lasso model.

-indicating whether or not to return
+A logical indicating whether or not to return

-the matrix of (possibly reduced) basis functions used in fit_hal
+the matrix of (possibly reduced) basis functions used in fit_hal.

-indicating whether to print one of a curated
+A logical indicating whether to print one of a curated

 selection of quotes from the HAL9000 computer, from the critically